xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 {% include toc icon="table" title="Table of Contents" %}

 # Introduction
-While telemetry has gain more popularity in the last few years, we still see a lof of customer that are hesitant to start using it.
+While telemetry has gain more popularity in the last few years, we still see a lof of customers that are hesitant to start using it.
 Telemetry is still seen for many as a black box.

 There are already many great articles that cover the concepts and basics of telemetry.
-It gives great examples of what can be done and why telemetry should be used and I suggest that you have a look at them.
+It gives great examples of what can be done and why telemetry should be used and I suggest that you have a [look at them](https://xrdocs.io/telemetry/).
 However, many times people struggle when they start building their telemetry stack and it is not as easy as we may think.

 This article is intended to share an up to date telemetry stack that can easily be spinned up using Docker, provide configuration example for both dial-in and dial-out streaming methods and share a few tips and tricks to work with telemetry models and collectors.